Operational-Sciences-Group/Project-Birddog/README.md

-'birddog' (at current version 1) is a PowerShell function for parsing a .csv, .json, or .xlsx files for a search term and identifying the lines where that term occurs.
+'birddog' (at current version 1) is a PowerShell function for parsing a .csv, .json, or .xlsx file for a search term and identifying the lines where that term occurs.
 The intended use-case is for identifying the location of a string for manual manipulation where automatically replacing every occurrence of the string within the file with powershell is unwanted.\